 The ACTIVATE command is used to open (activate) a row in a particular bank for subsequent access.
 The values on the BG[1:0] inputs select the bank group; the BA[1:0] inputs select the bank within the bank group; and the address provided on inputs A[17:0] selects the row within the bank.
 This row remains active (open) for accesses until a PRECHARGE command is issued to that bank.
 A PRECHARGE command must be issued before opening a different row in the same bank.
 Bank-to-bank command timing for ACTIVATE commands uses two different timing parameters, depending on whether the banks are in the same or different bank group. tRRD_S (short) is used for timing between banks located in different bank groups. tRRD_L (long) is used for timing between banks located in the same bank group.
+Another timing restriction for consecutive ACTIVATE commands (issued at tRRD (MIN) is tFAW (fifth activate window).
 Since there is a maximum of four banks in a bank group, the tFAW parameter applies across different bank groups because five activate commands issued at tRRD_L (MIN) to the same bank group would be limited by tRC.